 Most people buy car insurance to satisfy their state’s financial responsibility laws, but there is another alternative available to vehicle owners in some states.
 It’s a costly option, but it does exist.
 Drivers can choose to buy a surety bond instead.

-Read on to learn about what is required for buying alternative car insurance (and if it is even an available option for you in your state.
+Read on to learn about what is required for buying alternative car insurance, and if it is even an available option for you in your state.

 Financial Responsibility for Damages

 The main reason behind buying car insurance is for financial protection.
-If a person is deemed responsible for another’s personal injuries (including funeral expenses in the case of a fatal accident) or damage to another driver’s car or personal property, they must pay compensation.
+If a person is deemed responsible for another’s personal injuries, including funeral expenses in the case of a fatal accident or damage to another driver’s car or personal property, they must pay compensation.

-Very few people have the means to pay for a large claim, or even a claim for damages of any amount.
+Very few people have the means to pay for a significant claim or even a claim for damages of any amount.
 Without some form of financial protection, they will be faced with having to consider using any savings they have or cashing in assets to satisfy the claim.

 Surety Bonds for Drivers